Last night I walked out of the house.

 Not like when I was younger, when I’d be gone for days.
 This time I just walked until my feet took me back.

 When I was younger, sometimes the neighbours took me back.
-Sometimes because they recognised me, other times because I wasn’t wearing shoes.
+Sometimes because they recognised me, other times because I wasn’t wearing shoes and they were just kind people.

 However, when you’re a fully grown adult and you walk out last minute, sometimes you end up looking like a movie serial killer (no joke – wellies and all).
 No one takes a serial killer home.